 My first novel, The Swami Deheftner, about the problems that ensue when ancient magic and mysticism manifest in the twenty-first century, developed a small cult following in India.
-This sounds odd, but it actually makes a bit of sense.
-The novel is critical of contemporary yoga as taught in the United States, and the book’s main character stubbornly resurrects ancient yoga practices as taught for centuries in India.
+This may sound odd, but it actually makes a bit of sense.
+The book’s main character is critical of contemporary yoga as taught in the United States, and tries stubbornly to resurrect ancient yoga as practiced for centuries in India.

-My third novel, Enemy Queen, was published by SparkPress in the spring of 2020.
+My second novel, Enemy Queen, was published by SparkPress in May, 2020.
 In it, a young woman initiates passionate sexual encounters with two articulate but bumbling and crass middle-aged men.
 But what the woman demands in return soon becomes untenable.
 A short time later she goes missing, prompting the county sheriff to open a murder investigation.
-This plotline may sound like a radical departure from my first two novels—but in reality, the books have many themes in common.
+This plotline may sound like a radical departure from my first novel—but in reality, the books have many themes in common.
 This one just weaves a tale which is a good deal more lighthearted and roguish.